lilosa88/IMDB/README.md

       - This model was created using tf.keras.models.Sequential, which defines a SEQUENCE of layers in the neural network.
 These sequence of layers used were the         following:
           - One Embedding layer
           - One Bidirectional layer: The parameter passed in is the number of outputs that I desire from that layer, in this case it's 64.
 With                               tf.keras.layers.Bidirectional, it will make my cell state go in both directions.
+LSTM
           - Two Dense layers: This adds a layer of neurons.
 Each layer of neurons has an activation function to tell them what to do.
 Therefore, the first Dense             layer consisted in 64 neurons with relu as an activation function.
 The second, have 1 neuron and sigmoid as activation function.

     - We built this model using adam optimizer and binary_crossentropy as loss function, as we're classifying to different classes.

     - The number of epochs=10

-    - We obtained Accuracy 0.8842 for the train data and Accuracy 0.8057 for the validation data.
+    - We obtained Accuracy 0.8928 for the train data and Accuracy 0.7867 for the validation data.

       <p align="center">
         <img src="https://github.com/lilosa88/IMDB/blob/main/Images/Screenshot%20from%202021-05-31%2017-23-43.png" width="320" height="460">